philipturner/molecular-renderer/Documentation/tests.md

 Reference video: [YouTube](https://www.youtube.com/shorts/rV1UGau20xQ)

+## Acceleration Structure

+Simple test that the ray tracing acceleration structure works correctly, with no bugs in the DDA.
+Tests a 9827-atom cube.
+Ambient occlusion is enabled with default settings.
+Alternates between the following camera distances at three-second intervals: 6.54 nm, 20 nm, 50 nm.

 ## Rotating Beam

 Objective is to reach as many atoms as possible, until the Metal Performance HUD shows the FPS dropping below the display's native refresh rate.
 Windows users can detect the drop by observing stuttering in the animation.